Ramsey-Gicharu/alx-system_engineering-devops/0x00-shell_basics/README.md

-file 7: script to move a file into a directory inside another directory file 8: script to delete a file from isnide a directory inside another directory file 9: script to delete a directory
+file 7: script to move a file into a directory inside another directory file 8: script to delete a file from isnide a directory inside another directory file 9: script to delete a directory file 10: script to go back to previous directory